After the 'bold move' of demonetisation, this Budget played it safe – thank god for that

 For the rural sector

-The Union Budget forecasts a 12% growth in total tax revenues for the 2017-18’ financial year led by an ambitious 25% growth in income tax revenues and a modest 5% growth in excise revenues.
-These are achievable numbers and any additional revenue as a result of demonetisation – by way of penalty on hitherto undeclared income, for instance – would be a bonus visible only later in the year.
+The Union Budget forecasts a 12% growth in total tax revenues for the 2017-18’ financial year, led by an ambitious 25% growth in income tax revenues and a modest 5% growth in excise revenues.
+These are achievable numbers and any additional revenue as a result of demonetisation – by way of penalty on hitherto undeclared income, for instance – will be a bonus visible only later in the year.

 On the revenue side, this growth is led equally by revenue receipts (sale of goods and services) and capital receipts (sale of assets).

-To put this increase in the rural sector in perspective, consider the government’s achievements in rural roads, in Jaitley’s words:
+To put this increase in the rural sector in perspective, consider the government’s achievements with regard to rural roads, in Jaitley’s words:

 “Pace of construction of PMGSY [Pradhan Mantri Gram Sadak Yojana] roads accelerated to 133 km roads per day in 2016-’17, against an average of 73 km during 2011-2014”